ACINQ/bitcoin-kmp/README.md

 }
 ```

-- **Multiplatform**: Add the `fr.acinq.bitcoink:bitcoink` dependency to your common source set dependencies (You need Gradle 5.0 minimum).
+- **Multiplatform**: Add the `fr.acinq.bitcoin-kmp:bitcoin-kmp` dependency to your common source set dependencies (You need Gradle 5.0 minimum).
-- **JVM**: Add the `fr.acinq.bitcoink:bitcoink-jvm` dependency to your project.
+- **JVM**: Add the `fr.acinq.bitcoin-kmp:bitcoin-kmp-jvm` dependency to your project.

 ## libscp256k1 support

-**You need to add a JVM implementation of Secp256k1** to your project in order to use BitcoinK with JVM.
+**You need to add a JVM implementation of Secp256k1** to your project in order to use bitcoin-kmp with JVM.

 Please refer the [Secp256k1 installation section](https://github.com/ACINQ/secp256k1-kmp#installation).